Kumaresanr/Vaadin-14-Docker-Image/README.md

 ## .gitlab-ci.yml Example

-The described example just shows the build stage.
+The example is an excerpt from the .gitlab-ci.yml and just shows the build stage.
 The build app uses Vaadin 14 and Spring Boot.
 As a build automation tool, Maven is used.

 ```yml
 image: seifertfelix/vaadin14:14-jdk-alpine